richinfante/fb-dashboard/README.md

 ```

 ## Config Options By Type
+For usage examples, see `example.config.ini` in the repo.

 - all:
   - `x` - x position on screen
   - `y` - y position on screen